rdiol12/smartcart/README.md

 15 minutes of inactivity.
 The first request after idle may take up to 60 seconds while the server cold-starts.
 Subsequent requests are normal speed.

+i use public api for items images if the api don't return an img a ganeric  will be displayed insted

 # SmartCart

 A collaborative shopping-list app backed by a live feed of Israeli supermarket prices.